(click and click again to enlarge photos)

 By Clay Eals

-The architect of the famed West Coast playhouses built for Alexander Pantages, along with Seattle’s long-gone Coliseum and Orpheum theaters and still-surviving Admiral Theatre, Priteca was Scotland-born into a family of eastern European Jewish heritage.
+The architect of the famed West Coast playhouses built for Alexander Pantages, along with Seattle’s long-gone Orpheum and long-closed Coliseum theaters and still-surviving Admiral Theatre, Priteca was Scotland-born into a family of eastern European Jewish heritage.
 He arrived in Seattle in 1909, and his architectural contributions to the Bikur Cholim synagogue came, astonishingly, when he was not yet 24.
 Most of his theater work lay soon ahead.

 Bikur Cholim (bee-KURR hole-EEM, with a rough “h”) means to visit and aid the sick, with a focus on providing burial care.
 Organizing in the 1890s, Seattle’s Bikur Cholim congregation alighted at several sites before purchasing land at the southeast corner of 17th Avenue South and Yesler Way, the location of our “Then” image.
 After a lower floor took shape in 1910, Priteca designed the rest, and the structure was dedicated in 1915.
 The Seattle Times termed it “the largest and most magnificent temple of worship of the Jewish faith in the West.”